getodk/aggregate/README.md

 ## Troubleshooting

+* If you get an **Invalid Gradle JDK configuration found** error importing the code, you might not have set the `JAVA_HOME` environment variable.
+Try [these solutions](https://stackoverflow.com/questions/32654016/).

 * If you are having problems with hung Tomcat/Jetty processes, try running the `appStop` Gradle task to stop running all instances.

 * If you're using Chrome and are seeing blank pages or refreshing not working, connect to Aggregate with the dev tools window open.
 Then in the `Network` tab, check `Disable cache`.